+Now, let's pretend to walk to California.
+It is a long way!
+Let's march, march, march!
 [Lead the students in a short walk around the classroom.]
 We made it to California!
-Now it is time to find some gold.
+Now it's time to find some gold.
 Let's pick up our pans and start looking in the river.
 Can you pretend to scoop up some sand and shake your pan?
 [Show students how to mimic panning for gold by scooping and shaking an imaginary pan.]
 Look!
 I see something shiny!